| Subscribe to our RSS Feed||Date|

 | Community Assets and Open Space Policy|

-The purpose of this policy is to provide a framework for Council to provide grants for community events, projects, services or activities, known as Community Assistance Grants, to promote and enhance A Caring and Inclusive Community.
+The purpose of this policy is to provide a framework for Council to provide grants for place making initiatives for local community projects to achieve safe, vibrant and welcoming places.

 | Compliance Policy|